SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Throw Statement
 ~~~~~~~~~~~~~~~~

-A ``throw`` statement occurs in the body of a function, method, or closure definition
+A ``throw`` statement occurs in the body of a throwing function or method,
-that is declared to be throwable.
+or in the body of a closure expression whose type is marked with the ``throws`` keyword.

 A ``throw`` statement causes a program to end execution of the current scope
 and begin error propagation to its enclosing scope.
-Error propagation continues until the error is handled by a ``catch`` clause.
+The error that's thrown continues to propagate until it's handled by a ``catch`` clause
+of a ``do`` statement.

 A ``throw`` statement consists of the keyword ``throw``
 followed by an expression, as shown below.